 How to register

 It’s your responsibility to register your details on the electoral register.

 You’ll need your national insurance number, your payslips, or any letters about benefits or tax credits.
-If you can't find your national insurance number, check Gov.UK's find a national insurance number.
+If you can't find your national insurance number, visit Gov.UK's find a national insurance number.

 Viewing the electoral register